Million Dollar Highway and Hiking in Ouray

 Trail Length: 4.3 miles Elevation Gain: 1883 feet Route Type: Out and back Difficulty: Moderately Challenging

 If you're looking for a moderate hike with breathtaking views, head to this Colorado trail taking you to the Upper Cascade Falls.
 This hike offers stunning views of the waterfall and surrounding mountains.
-Eat a hearty breakfast before one of the more challenging Ouray hikes listed here.
-The arduous hike to see Upper Cascade Falls, followed by the Chief Ouray Mine promises fantastic vistas and the chance to explore the bunk house of a cool old mine.
+Eat a hearty breakfast before one of the more challenging Ouray hikes listed here below.

 Yes, it’s a steep climb, but our kids and teens hiked it (ages 11-18).
-And so can you if you’re a fairly active person.
+And so can you, if you’re a fairly active person.

-Watch your step.
+Watch your step!
 We do not recommend taking younger children towards the mine, especially if they won’t heed your voice.

-This Ouray hike is labeled hard due to a big elevation gain in a short amount of time.
+We labeled this Ouray hike “moderately challenging” due to its big elevation gain in a short amount of time.
 Give yourselves lots of time.
 In the summer, start your hike in the morning to avoid the hot afternoon sun.
-Bring a picnic lunch or lots of snacks and plenty of water.
+We waited too long to start our hike, and we got hot!

 Give yourself 3-4 hours for the hike with kids so you can enjoy the falls, check out the mine, and take lots of pictures.
-Park in the Amphitheater Campground parking lot to hop on trail #213.
-(Amphitheater Campground - Ouray, Colorado)
+Bring a picnic lunch or lots of snacks and plenty of water.

 This hike is also featured in our 17 Best Hikes in Colorado.